-The puncture site will be swabbed clean.
-The needle will then be inserted into the selected artery.
+The site will be swabbed clean.
+The needle will then be inserted into the artery.
 Blood will be withdrawn.
 The needle will be removed.

 A few minutes

-It may hurt slightly when the needle is inserted.
+There may be slight pain when the needle is inserted.

-Based on the test results, your doctor can assess your lung and kidney function.
+Based on the test results, your doctor can assess lung and kidney function.